bobbingwide/oik-clone/README.md

 ## Screenshots
-1. oik-clone in action
+1. Clone on update meta box - select targets
+2. Clone on update meta box - with cloned post links
+3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 0.7
+Supports pushing of hierarchical taxonomies.
+For Alpha testing on oik-plugins sites.

 # 0.6
 Now supports pushing of attachments and the attached media file.
-Nearly ready for beta test.
+Nearly ready for Beta test.

 # 0.5
 Supports mapping of post IDs in post_meta data.
 Not quite ready for beta test.